 What to Do When You’re Stuck in a Link Rut

 Links are critical for improving your search rankings — you already know this.
-However, what you might not realize is that building links in the exact same way over and over again isn’t doing you any favors.
-If you rely too heavily on tactics or relationships that have benefited you in the past, you might be missing major opportunities to gain authority and expand your link network.
-Plus, as SEO strategies slowly shift over time, older link habits tend to become more obvious to search engines and web users alike, who punish bad links in a variety of ways.
+However, what you might not realize is that building links in the same way over and over again isn’t doing you any favors.
+If you rely too heavily on tactics or relationships that have benefited you in the past, you might be missing significant opportunities to gain authority and expand your link network.
+Plus, as SEO strategies slowly shift over time, older link habits tend to become more apparent to search engines and web users alike, punishing bad links in various ways.

 While link ruts are bad, settling deeper into those ruts is worse.
 Fortunately, you can pull yourself out of that rut with the following tips and tricks: